 - undertake regular self-assessment (RTOs may choose to use the ASQA self-assessment tool)

 - ensure practices and behaviours across your organisation align with your documented systems and processes

-- ensure you are familiar with published resources about the audit process and about delivering high-quality training and assessment, including ASQA’s Users' guide to the Standards for RTOs 2015, ASQA’s fact sheets, and the Department of Education and Training resources on the National Code 2018.
+- ensure you are familiar with published resources about the audit process and about delivering high-quality training and assessment, including ASQA’s Users' guide to the Standards for RTOs 2015, ASQA’s fact sheets, and the Department of Education resources on the National Code 2018.